SEND Local Offer/School SEN Information Report

 - Medical (M)

 The school uses a number of sources of information and evidence to identify whether a student has additional needs and whether they need help.
 If a parent thinks their child may have a special educational need or disability they can contact the school and speak to our Special Educational Needs Co-ordinator (SENCo - Mrs Brand Alison.Brand@furzeplatt.net or our SEN Administrator - Mrs Gorton Rhonda.Gorton@furzeplatt.net or you can telephone the department on 01628 625308 ext 244).

 The range of support provided

-Support for individual students with depend upon the complexity and severity of their individual needs and the resources at the school’s disposal.
+Support for individual students will depend upon the complexity and severity of their individual needs and the resources at the school’s disposal.
 Support strategies offered include:

 - Differentiated planning and support by the class teacher